gnat/css-scope-inline/README.md

 ## Why does this exist?

-* You want a Tailwind esque experience in pure vanilla CSS.
+* You want an easy inline vanilla CSS experience without Tailwind CSS.
 * Hate typing individual class and id selectors over.. and over..
 * Wish to co-locate your `<style>` tags for ⚡️ [Locality of Behavior (LoB)](https://htmx.org/essays/locality-of-behaviour/)
 * Really wish `this` would work in `<style>` tags.
-* Works with all new features including [CSS Nesting](https://caniuse.com/css-nesting)!
+* Want access to all new features including [CSS Nesting](https://caniuse.com/css-nesting) and animations.
 * No build step.
-Dependency-free. ~20 lines
+Dependency-free.
+Only 15 lines!
 * Pairs well with [Surreal](https://github.com/gnat/surreal) and [htmx](https://htmx.org)
 * Want fewer layers, less complexity.
 Are aware of the cargo cult. ✈️